DoD-Platform-One/elasticsearch-kibana/docs/DEVELOPMENT_MAINTENANCE.md

 Testing Steps:

 - Ensure all pods go to running (NOTE: this is especially important for the upgrade testing since Big Bang has an "auto rolling upgrade" job in place)
+- If kyverno and kyvernoPolicies are enabled to `true` skip this step, otherwise if set to `false` in the `overrides/elasticsearchKibana.yaml` for testing the following secrets will need to be copied from the logging namespace to fluentbit in order to successfully test fluentbit log shipping to elasticsearch.
+See [fluentbit/DEVELOPMENT_MAINTENANCE.md manual testing for more detailed information](https://repo1.dso.mil/big-bang/product/packages/fluentbit/-/blob/main/docs/DEVELOPMENT_MAINTENANCE.md?ref_type=heads&plain=0#manual-testing-for-updates).
+- `logging-ek-es-http-certs-public`
+- `logging-ek-es-http-certs-internal`
+- `logging-ek-es-elastic-user`

 - Log in to Kibana with [default credentials](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/docs/guides/using-bigbang/default-credentials.md), using the password in the `logging-ek-es-elastic-user` secret and username `elastic`

     ```shell